bchareyre/yade-mpi/doc/sphinx/installation.rst

 distributions.
 Just copy&paste to the terminal.
 To perform commands you should have root privileges

-.. warning:: if you have Ubuntu 12.10 or older, you need to install libqglviewer-qt4-dev package instead of libqglviewer-dev.
+.. warning:: If you have Ubuntu 12.10 or older, you need to install libqglviewer-qt4-dev package instead of libqglviewer-dev.